 Have you ever traveled to Ottawa with kids?
 What were your favorite things to do?
 Tell us about them in the comments or drop by our Facebook page and share a photo.
 We would love to share in your travels.
 Don’t forget to sign up for our newsletter so you can stay up to date on all of our family travel adventures.

-Disclosure: Portions of this post were made possible with the support of Ottawa Tourism.
+Disclosure: Portions of this post were made possible with the support of Ottawa Tourism and Destination Indigenous.
 All opinions remain our own.
 This post may contain compensated links.
 Find more info in our disclaimer.
 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.